Cacti/cacti/README.md

 ## Plugin Management

-Cacti is more than a network monitoring system, it is an Operations Framework that allows the Cacti Adminnistrator to create their own extensions to Cacti.
+Cacti is more than a network monitoring system, it is an Operations Framework that allows the Cacti Administrator to create their own extensions to Cacti.
 Through our Plugin infrastructure, you can extend Cacti to provide other services outside of standard Cacti graphing.
 The Cacti Group continues to maintain over a dozen add-on plugins from our GitHub repository.
 If you are looking to add features to Cacti, there is quite a bit of reference material to choose from on GitHub.

 ## Network Discovery and Automation

 Cacti provides the Cacti Administrator a series of Network Automation tools in order to reduce the time and effort it takes to setup and manage a Cacti system.
-This includes: support for multiple Network Discovery rules as well as Device, Graph and Tree Automation Templates that allow Cacti Adminnistrators add thousands of Devices to Cacti with much less effort than ever before.
+This includes: support for multiple Network Discovery rules as well as Device, Graph and Tree Automation Templates that allow Cacti Administrators add thousands of Devices to Cacti with much less effort than ever before.